Are You Feeling Overworked?

 - 55% felt overwhelmed at least sometimes

-The results of this study don't surprise me — and if I can venture a guess, they don't surprise you either.
-You too may be feeling overworked, if not often, then sometimes.
-Knowing you aren't alone may offer some comfort.
-However, it may be more productive to discover the reasons behind the feelings.
-Knowing why you are feeling overworked may help you figure out how to become less so.
-In other words, the cause may offer clues to the cure.
+The results of this study aren't surprising.
+You too may be feeling overworked, if not often, then at least occasionally.
+Knowing you aren't alone may offer a small amount of comfort.
+However, it may be more productive to discover the reasons behind your feelings.
+It may help you find a way to reduce them.

 Causes and Solutions

-The Families and Work Institute, in their study, Feeling Overworked: When Work Becomes Too Much, identified the aspects of their jobs that cause people to feel overworked or overwhelmed.
-They are:1
+The study identified the aspects of people's jobs that made them feel overworked or overwhelmed.
+They are:

 - working more paid and unpaid hours per week at their main or only jobs

-- working more hours than they would prefer, however many hours they actually work
+- working more hours than they would prefer, however many hours they actually worked

 - working more days per week at their main/only jobs

-- working more days than they would prefer, however many days they actually work
+- working more days than they would prefer, however many days they actually worked

 - working longer hours or more days than they prefer for external reasons (Reasons other than financial or personal)